 <password>Your Jira user password</password>

-Once we get all these fields completed, we click the “Save” button.
+Once all fields are completed, click the “Save” button.

-We can test the integration once we have created a Test Plan with test cases in it.
-When we fail a test case, two options will appear: one to create a new issue from the failed test case and one to link an existing issue in Jira.
+We can test the Jira Integration once we have created a Test Plan with test cases in it.
+When a test case fails, two options will appear: one to create a new issue from the failed test case and one to link an existing issue in Jira.

-There you have it, an easy integration of two great tools to manage test cases and issues.
+This is an easy integration of two tools to manage test cases and test issues.

 Martin Navarro is a detailed Quality Assurance professional with full system development lifecycle experience, including designing, developing and implementing test plans, test cases and test processes.
 Martin is a strategic team player always willing to contribute and to solve problems.